ai-evals-course/recipe-chatbot/homeworks/hw2/README.md

 - **Definition**: One sentence explaining it
 - **Examples**: 1-2 real examples from your tests (or well-reasoned hypothetical examples if you didn't observe it)

+**Use the template**: Edit `failure_mode_taxonomy.md` to document your failure modes.
+This file provides a structured format with examples to help you organize your taxonomy.

 See Sections 3.3-3.4 of the course material.

 ### Step 4: Track It (Optional)